Social workers, social work students and most job roles in the social service sector must register with the SSSC.

-Please note we’re currently reviewing our approach to accepting registration with another regulatory body.
-If you have any questions about this or your qualifications being suitable for SSSC registration please email email@example.com
+Please note we’re currently reviewing our approach to accepting qualifications which have been accepted by another regulatory body.
+If you have any questions about this or your qualifications being suitable for SSSC registration please email firstname.lastname@example.org

 We register people who work in early years and residential child care, adult day care and residential care, care at home and housing support services.

 To register with the SSSC you must satisfy the criteria for registration.
 This includes holding, or agreeing to work towards, the appropriate qualifications for the job they do.